karthigayani/day-06/src/notes.md

 15. Why adding key attribute is important ? `Important interview question`

-- In react we use virtual DOM, to get the real benifit of react.
+- In react we use virtual DOM, to get the real benefit of react.
-- Hooks setSate is used to update the VDOM.
+- Hooks (eg:setSate) is used to update the VDOM.

 ### Virtual DOM